-your summer in the wilderness of Jack London and Robert Service.
+Summer in the Wilderness of Jack London and Robert Service

 Historic Skagway Inn is a 10 guest room Frontier Victorian Bed & Breakfast, 60 Seat Restaurant, Living History Theatrical presentation, and 5000 sq ft kitchen garden.
 We share our version of the Klondike Gold Rush experience with our guests.
-After taking care of the guests, employees will be eager to visit the many outdoor experiences available to them in and around Skagway and Canada's Yukon.
+After taking care of the guests, employees will be eager to visit the many outdoor experiences available to them in and around Skagway.

 Located 90 miles north of Juneau, in Southeast Alaska. at the end of the longest fjord in North America.
 The Historic Skagway Inn is surrounded by mountains and glaciers, located in Skagway, Alaska's Klondike Gold Rush National Historical Park.
-Access is by Alaska Airlines to Juneau, the Alaska Marine Highway (the state ferry system) or via Air Canada (among others) to Whitehorse, YT Canada.
+Access is by Alaska Airlines to Juneau (commuter plane rest of the way), the Alaska Marine Highway (the state ferry system).

 About Historic Skagway Inn

 In 1898, Skagway was the beginning of the land route of the last great gold rush.
-Today it is a destination featuring daily visits by modern cruise ships.
-We play host to almost a million visitors per year, yet the wilderness is a few blocks away.
+Today it is a destination featuring visits by modern cruise ships.
+We play host to many visitors every year, yet the wilderness is a few blocks away.

 We've been welcoming guests since 1998, providing them a gold rush experience they treasure, that is reflected in our online ratings.
 We invite you to be a part of our team!